- Home

 - Outdoor storage of appliances, building materials, rubbish, etc.

-- Hazardous trees, or debris more than 30 days old.
+- Hazardous trees (per certified arborist), or debris more than 30 days old.

-- Dumping or discharging pollutants into ditches or waterways.
+- Dumping or discharging pollutants into streets, ditches or waterways, including car washing and natural debris.

-- Complaints regarding animals, including chickens, should be addressed by contacting Gwinnett County Animal Welfare and Enforcement at 770-339-3200.
+- Complaints regarding animals should be addressed by contacting Gwinnett County Animal Welfare and Enforcement at 770-339-3200.